 Adjusting to a new culture involves learning new social norms, traditions, and possibly a new language.

-Children may struggle with understanding and fitting into their new environment, which can lead to feelings of isolation or alienation.
+Children may struggle with understanding and fitting into their new environment, leading to feelings of isolation or alienation.

 Key Takeaway: Cultural adjustment is a significant challenge for children moving to a new country, impacting their sense of belonging.